govolution/avet/README.md

 ```

 You can define default LHOST and LPORT values for metasploit payloads in the `/build/global_connect_config.sh` file, which are used if you don't redefine in your current build script.

+__Warning__

+Before executing build scripts, ensure that your msf database is started up and initialized.
+If you don't, msfvenom will be hesitant to launch and your build script execution will get stuck!

 Usage examples